Anatomiclab/GastroFLOW/README.md

 Script Output:

 .csv : A .csv file that contains hyperparameters settings tested along with its performance metrics for training MLP networks.

+By following these steps, you will be able to select the optimized hyperparameters for MLP network training.
+To train MLP network, please refer to the following section "**MLP Network Training**".

 ## MLP Network Training